Jeremy Renner wearing Rolex Submariner Date in Mission: Impossible - Ghost Protocol

 Likely

-Midway through Mission: Impossible - Ghost Protocol, William Brandt stands in a dim sandstone interior in a white dress shirt, both arms locked out in front of him, aiming a black semi-automatic pistol two-handed.
-Jeremy Renner plays Brandt, and the first thing the film tells you about him is a lie.
-He introduces himself as an IMF analyst.
+Midway through Mission: Impossible - Ghost Protocol, William Brandt stands in a dim sandstone interior in a white dress shirt, both arms locked out in front of him, aiming a pistol two-handed.
+Jeremy Renner plays Brandt, and the first thing the film tells you about him is a lie: he introduces himself as an IMF analyst.
 He is not.
-Brad Bird directed the picture from a screenplay by André Nemec and Josh Appelbaum, and Renner plays Brandt as a man pretending to be a desk jockey while carrying the reflexes and the guilt of a field operative.
-By the Dubai sequences he is dropping down ventilation shafts and fighting alongside Ethan Hunt.
+Brad Bird directed the picture, and Renner plays Brandt as a man pretending to be a desk jockey while carrying the reflexes and the guilt of a field operative, until by the Dubai sequences he is dropping down ventilation shafts alongside Ethan Hunt.

 1 frame on file